Abdulnaser98/CoronaDataTransferBlockchain/README.md

     5) npm install
     6) node app.js

-* Now we can call the custom methods we created in the samrt contracts that will on the other hand invoke methods in the chaincode:
+* <b>  Now we can call the custom methods we created in the samrt contracts that will on the other hand invoke methods in the chaincode: </b>

     * Zur Registrierung eines Mitarbeiters an einer Testlabor(Org) wird die folgende Anweisung verwendet:
         * node -e 'require("./registerUser").registerUser (username,org)'